guness/node-xcs/README.md

 ============
 * The library still being working on it, so there may be serious problems, use it at your own risk.
 * No events are emitted from XCS or this library when a device new registers: you'll have to send a message from the device and process it yourself
-* Occasionally, GCM performs load balancing, so the connection is sometimes restarted.
+* Occasionally, FCM performs load balancing, so the connection is sometimes restarted.
 This library handles this transparently, and your messages will be queued in these situations.
 * This library auto sends acks for receipts of sent messages, however google side receipt reporting is not reliable.

 Disclaimer